On decomposability and subdifferential of the tensor nuclear norm: Subdifferential of the tensor nuclear norm

-We remark that although $\D_2(\CT)$ applies to tensors of an arbitrary order, it does not include $\D_1(\CT)$ as a special case.
+which makes the component in $\bigoplus_{|\I|\ge2,\,\I\subseteq[3]}\TT^\I(\CT)$ explicit.
+This is mainly to match the same convention in the work~\cite{yuan2017incoherent} for the general order $d$, i.e., an explicit part in $\bigoplus_{|\I|\ge2,\,\I\subseteq[d]}\TT^\I(\CT)$ adopted in $\D_2(\CT)$.
+We believe that this formulation is more natural and transparent; see Section~\ref{sec:final-remark} for a further discussion.} We remark that although $\D_2(\CT)$ applies to tensors of an arbitrary order, it does not include $\D_1(\CT)$ as a special case.
 In fact, $\D_2(\CT)$ for $d=3$ is strictly smaller than $\D_1(\CT)$.
 The two inclusions have been applied in tensor completions~\cite{yuan2016tensor,yuan2017incoherent}.
 It is also worth mentioning that $\Z(\CT)$ consists of exactly one element if $\BT$ is a matrix, as a consequence of Von Neumann's trace inequality~\cite[Theorem~0.1]{rhea2011case}.